ndk/cv_resume/README.md

 # Andrey Karpov
 ndka.dev@gmail.com | https://www.linkedin.com/in/ndka | Open to remote work and relocation
 ### About me
-5+ years in backend development using Golang.
+6+ years using Golang and overall 18+ years of backend development and enterprise solutions.
 Extensive experience working with Docker and Kubernetes.
 Numerous projects from scratch to real-world production based on concepts like microservice architecture, low-code concept, CQRS/ES.

 My aspirations also include working on complex distributed systems, highload/low latency services, as well as exploring new ways to tackle a variety of challenges.